leipert/language-pfm/examples/from-issues.p.md

 ## Issue #4

-This is a testing document for testing purposes only.
 This is a testing document for testing purposes only.[^1] This is a testing document for testing purposes only.
-This is a testing document for testing purposes only.

 [^1]: This is a footnote.